Dave Howard- Owner

 I am a Cytech Level 3 Master mechanic, a Fox Accredited Suspension Service Technician, a DT Swiss Wheelbuilder and an E-bike service specialist (Bosch & Shimano StePs).

 I am also a Bikeability Instructor & British Cycling Ride Leader

-Having got back into road cycling after the boom of 2012 and after a local bikeshop didn’t do a great job of repairing my bike I set out to learn myself, volunteering at a bike recycling charity and funding myself to Cytech Level 2 (the cycle maintenance A level).
+Having got back into road cycling after a hiatus of a few years and after a local bike shop didn’t do a great job of repairing my bike I set out to learn myself, volunteering at a bike recycling charity and funding myself to Cytech Level 2 (the cycle maintenance A level).
 After a year’s volunteering I wanted to learn more advanced methods and procedures and become a full time mechanic.